qusers/Q/experiments/analytical-charge-validation/README.md

    block/replica uncertainty, equilibration/stationarity and overlap checks, and predeclared physical acceptance/failure criteria.
 No fitting charged results.
 5. A measured throughput benchmark and justified compute budget, followed by user approval before substantial HPC computation or submission.
+A short local baseline now exists; intended-hardware performance and the final allocation remain unverified.

 The [approved goal](../../docs/analytical-charge-corrections/PROPOSED_GOAL.md) is unchanged.
 The input gate and smoke test are components of that goal, not a